What are MDPhD’s Evidence-Based Medicine (EBM) Flashcards?

 Clinical or biomedical research is slow translate to the bedside, yet critical for practicing evidence-based medicine.

 Physicians face barriers when integrating published research into their daily decision analysis.
 Lack of time, cost of articles and information overload are reasons why this translational gap in medicine exists.

 MDPhD helps physicians save time by transforming clinical abstracts into evidence-based medicine (EBM) flashcards.
 Our flashcards are colour coded and filled with data visualizations to help you consume information quick and easily.

 Clinical abstracts are converted to EBM flashcards one day after publication on PubMed.
 The cards designed to help physicians consume research quickly; saving them time.
 The flashcards are colour coded by methodology and graphed with key insights.

-Colour coding is based on the methodology or design used in the study:
+Colour coding is based on the methodology or design used in the study.

-Meta-Analysis is blue
+– Meta-Analysis are blue

-Randomized Control Trial is green
+– Randomized Control Trials are green

 Dr. Sanjeev Singwi